 Your Builder has a legal duty of care when it comes to Asbestos Testing, not just to his own employees but also to you.
 We have seen several incidences recently that have resulted in home owners being exposed to potentially harmful amounts of asbestos fibre.
 This causes great anxiety and expense.

 Case study 1

-The extension of a house owned by a lady in St Albans had been going well until asbestos insulation was unwittingly disturbed by an unsuspecting plumber.
-Alas, no asbestos survey had been carried out.
+The extension of a house in St Albans had been going well until asbestos insulation was unintentionally disturbed by an unsuspecting plumber.
+Unfortunately, no Asbestos Survey had been carried out.
 The family and all the tradesmen working in the house would have been exposed to elevated levels of airborne asbestos fibre.

-After further investigation by the homeowners insurance company she was moved into hotel and it was then decided that most of the lady’s possessions could not be decontaminated and had to disposed of as asbestos waste.
-Having a targeted refurbishment asbestos survey would have prevented all this stress and cost.
+After further investigation by the homeowners insurance company, the owner was moved into hotel and it was then decided that most of their possessions could not be decontaminated and had to disposed of as asbestos waste.
+Having a targeted Refurbishment Survey would have prevented all the stress and cost.

 Case study 2